histrio/web/content/blog/store-files-in-a-couchdb.md

 ### Attachment structure

-As a result we will have an addition field `_attachments` which will contain all files that we attached.
-In our case it's `index.html` only.
+As a result, we will have an additional field `_attachments` which will contain all files that we attached.
+In our case, it's `index.html` only.

 ```
 {